ccnlab/lvis/sims/lvis_mnist_axon/README.md

 # Axon Results

-Preliminary data shows the basic LVis axon model architecture learns to about 5% training and testing error.
+Preliminary data shows the basic LVis axon model architecture learns to about 3% training and testing error with steady decreases over time.
 It remains unclear how much of this residual error is due to noisy nature of spiking: using the top-2 criterion drops that down to about 1%.
 Need to do more repeat testing to determine noise effects -- the raw testing performance does exhibit significant variability.

 It looks like having the more focused 8 degree field of view in addition to the full 16 degree provides slightly better learning and generalization.